Introduction to tissue engineering

 Application of bi-layered cell therapy as a substitute to tissue from palate:

-Tissue-engineered bi-layered skin substitutes have been used for immediate replacement of both, lost dermis and epidermis in cases of skin burn or other injuries.
-This tissue is composed of type I bovine collagen and viable allogeneic human fibroblasts and keratinocytes isolated from human foreskin.
+Tissue-engineered bi-layered skin substitutes have been used for immediate replacement of both, the lost dermis and epidermis in cases of skin burn or other injuries.
+This tissue is composed of Type I bovine collagen and viable allogeneic human fibroblasts and keratinocytes isolated from human foreskin.
 The tissue behaves in a similar manner as normal human skin.
 The proliferation of keratinocytes takes place in the basal layer of the epidermis and fibroblast proliferation takes place in the matrix.
 The keratinocytes produce various growth factors which facilitate wound healing.
-In an experiment, Momose et al. (2002) 68 estimated the levels of growth factors, including vascular endothelial growth factor (VEGF), transforming growth factor-Î± and Î²1 (TGF-Î± and Î²1), and epidermal growth factor (EGF) in tissue culture of human cultured gingival epithelial sheets (HCGES).
+In an experiment, Momose et al. (2002) 68 estimated the levels of growth factors, including vascular endothelial growth factor (VEGF), transforming growth factor-α and β1 (TGF-α and β1), and epidermal growth factor (EGF) in tissue culture of human cultured gingival epithelial sheets (HCGES).
 The gingival tissues were obtained from the patient with generalized chronic periodontitis while performing flap surgery.
 It was observed that levels of these growth factors were significantly high in test cell culture media as compared to culture media without cells.
-Hence, these growth factors influence the surrounding environment in favor of healing.
-These substitutes have a potential application in periodontal mucogingival surgeries, where they can be used for root coverage or for increasing the width of keratinized gingiva.
+Hence, these growth factors influence the …….
+Contents available in the book …….
+Contents available in the book …….
+Contents available in the book ……..

 Critical analysis of present status of tissue engineering in periodontics